survivejs/webpack-book/manuscript/developing/04_composing_configuration.md

 * Push configuration to a library, which you then consume.
 Example: [HenrikJoreteg/hjs-webpack](https://www.npmjs.com/package/hjs-webpack).
 * Maintain all configuration within a single file and branch there and by relying on the `--env` parameter.

-These approaches can be combined to create a higher level configuration that's then composed of smaller parts.
+These approaches can be combined to create a higher level configuration that is then composed of smaller parts.
 Those parts could then be added to a library which you then use through npm making it possible to consume the same configuration across multiple projects.

-This approach is used to discuss different techniques. *webpack.config.js* maintains higher level configuration while *webpack.parts.js* contains the building blocks.
+{pagebreak}

 ## Composing Configuration by Merging